KasperBaun/OS_MemoryManagement/README.txt

 are moved to one large free block.
 How would you implement this in the system you have built?

+//todo

 7) If you did implement memory compaction, what changes would you need to make in how such a system is invoked (i.e. from a user's perspective)?

+//todo

 8) How would you use the system you have built to implement realloc?
 (Brief explanation; no code)

+//todo

 9) Which function(s) need to know which strategy is being used?
 Briefly explain why this/these and not others.

+The function(s) responsible for allocating the processes, as it is there the suitable block is to be identified.
+(e.g. mymalloc(...))

 10) Give one advantage of implementing memory management using a linked list over a bit array, where every bit tells whether its corresponding byte is allocated.

+//todo